readdy/readdy_documentation/readdy_documentation/_system/topologies_reactions.md

 ```
 One can base the behavior of the reaction on the current state of the topology instance.
 It offers information about the contained particles configuration:
 - `topology.get_graph()` yields the connectivity graph of the topology:
   - `graph.get_vertices()` yields a list of vertices that has a 1-1 correspondence to what is yielded by `topology.particles`.
-Each vertex is itself can again be iterated, yielding its adjacent vertices:
+Each vertex itself can be iterated, yielding its adjacent vertices:
     ```python
     # for every vertex
     for v in graph.get_vertices():